View our EdD Early Childhood specialization completion requirements

 Dr. Carrie Lynn Bailey is a Counselor Educator and a Licensed Professional Counselor with more than 25 years of clinical experience in family, school, and college counseling settings.
 She has a strong grounding in humanistic perspectives that uphold the potential of each individual to grow and move forward along their unique developmental path and strives to facilitate this growth in both students and clients by fostering environments in which meaningful, self-directed learning can flourish.

-As a Core Faculty and prior Academic Coordinator with Walden University’s School of Counseling [SOC], Dr. Bailey enjoys working with both faculty and students as a part of the SOC Student Response Team in helping to promote student retention and progression with a focus on facilitating a Community of Care for all of our SoC online students.
+As an Associate Professor and prior Academic Coordinator with Walden University’s School of Counseling [SOC], Dr. Bailey enjoys working with leadership, faculty, and students in helping to promote student retention and progression with a focus on facilitating a Community of Care for all of our SoC online students.

 COUN 6101 - Foundations in Counseling